MayCXC/Reis/README.md

 ## Idea
 One of the bestselling video games of all time was a voxel-based exploration game that started as a java proof of concept.
 Myself and many others had a great time playing it, but the amount of time and effort put into the game by its community far outmatched its original developers, who did not realize its true potential: the mod community.
 More and more AAA game titles are released unfinished because they do not see the potential in fan mods; instead of trying and failing to release a full game, release a proof of concept, and if it is well received immediately complete a mod API, and implement the entire game with it.
 (The fans handle the rest for free.)

-## Goal
+## Design Goals
 Create a game client and server, create a voxel and physics engine, finish a mod API, then implement an exploration game with that API.
-Every part of the engine should be accessible by the API, and compatible with other client and server implementations.
-To take full advantage of potential fan.
+Every part of the engine should be accessible by the API, completely decoupled, and compatible with other client and server implementations, in order to take full advantage of potential fans.
 (Release it for free.)

 ## Progress
 Client and server: